 Introduction

-Cyber threats are growing more advanced every single day.
+Cyber threats are becoming more advanced every day.
 From ransomware and phishing to fileless attacks and zero-day exploits, the risks are endless.
 While traditional antivirus solutions detect only known threats, attackers have learned to disguise their methods.
-This is where Endpoint Detection and Response (EDR) comes in — a technology built to uncover, analyze, and stop even the most hidden attacks.
+Endpoint Detection and Response (EDR) is designed to uncover, analyze, and stop even the most hidden attacks.

-For modern organizations, endpoint security is no longer optional.
-Every device connected to your network — laptops, desktops, or mobile phones — can be an entry point for attackers.
-That’s why DeepAegis focuses on advanced EDR solutions that keep every endpoint safe, visible, and protected.
+For modern organizations, endpoint security is essential.
+Every device connected to your network—laptops, desktops, or mobile phones—can be an entry point for attackers.
+DeepAegis focuses on advanced EDR solutions that keep every endpoint safe, visible, and protected.

 Understanding What EDR Really Is